Extension-Buddy/extension-buddy-sdk/README.md

 <hr style="height: 10px; background-color: #2C5282">

 ## About
-[Extension Buddy](https://extensionbuddy.com) is an all-in-one developer plaform to build, manage and monetize your browser extensions.
+[Extension Buddy](https://extensionbuddy.com) is an all-in-one developer platform to build, manage, and monetize your browser extensions.
 [Extension Buddy Monetize](https://extensionbuddy.com/monetize)  allows you to earn money selling your browser extensions, transforming your innovative ideas into a profitable business.
 With this SDK, you can:

 - Charge a one-time fee, or offer monthly or annual subscriptions for access to your browser extension.
 - Easily access user and subscription plan statuses.